-Marriage would seem wonderfully endearing to the single person who has never married, and perhaps to the divorced particular person who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is very a hard perform at instances.
+Marriage appears wonderfully endearing to the single particular person who has by no means married, and probably to the divorced person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for almost all of us is really a hard perform at instances.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is the two a excellent and a poor factor.
+We carry so significantly of ourselves into our marriages – which is both a excellent and a poor issue.

-We carry in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not spend too much money, not seek out to manage us, that they will want to invest time with us.
-We also bring in expectations of what our partners must carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.
+We bring in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not devote as well considerably income, not seek to handle us, that they will want to commit time with us.
+We also bring in expectations of what our partners should bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into aware due to our encroaching annoyance.

 Sex, You knew it had to be in the list.
 The lack of sex can result in a lot of contention for married couples.
 The fact is that sexual preferences are a very personal thing, and many people find that they are simply not as sexually interested as they perhaps assumed prior to marriage.
 Others unfortunately use the withholding of sex as a weapon against their mate – and this is ugly.

 Ideally, when a marriage faces a challenge, both husband and wife learn, grow, and if necessary admit faults & makes corrections.
 As a result the marriage bond tightens.
 The couple is more confident in their relationship.
 Since their marital conflict didn’t destroy them, they are more assured that when future challenges come, they can work through those too.

 Finally, marriage conflict will still affect a couple who has put off marriage for several years.
 But perhaps with the growing up and more time put aside to know each other they will handle the process better.